Circular economy as a vaccine against pandemics like COVID-19

 Image

-Businessman digitalzation modern technologies
+Businessman digitalisation modern technologies

 A joint and cooperative effort is needed to fill the major gaps in the countries around the Asia-Pacific region in terms of policy, institutions, technological interventions, investment and financing, as well as the availability of credible data and information in achieving the true potential of circular economic reuse of various waste streams.